forkineye/ESPixelStick/README.md

 - Exit the preferences menu
 - Click on "Tools->Board->ESP32->LOLIN D32 PRO
 - Next click on Tools->PSRAM->enabled
-- Set the port on which the LoLin is connected: Tools->port->YouPortNumberGoesHere
+- Set the port on which the LoLin is connected: Tools->port->YourPortNumberGoesHere
 - Click Sketch->Upload - This will build and upload to the LoLin device

 ## Supported Inputs